-Scroll down to view & interrupt the symbols that you need.
+Scroll down to view the symbols that you need.

-Most people visiting this page are interested in cleaning tips for bedding - so, here's a video explaining how to care for luxury linens - without having to figuring out confusing symbols.
+Some people reading this page may be more interested in cleaning tips for bedding, so, here's a video explaining how to care for luxury linens - without having to figuring out confusing symbols.

 The 6 indicates a gentle cycle at 40 degrees C or 105 degrees F.